-Current programs, practices, and problems in health promotion activities of hospitals, clinics, public health departments, and government.
+Current programs, practices, and problems in health promotion activities of hospitals. clinics, public health departments, and government.
 Issues necessitating health promotion programs.
 Formulation of effective promotion programming in various settings.

-744 Advanced Medilly Planning Chrown

 762. Behavioral Medicine (3)

 Prerequisites: Public Health 661 and 662.

 Behavioral management approaches to health care problems.
 Diseases and conditions that arise from physical, psychological and environmental causes; behavioral interventions that attenuate disease process and improve compliance.
 765. Stress and Disease (3) Prerequisites: Public Health 601, 602, 661, 662.
 Psychosocial stressors and their causative macrovariables in society and environment.
 Application of behavioral techniques to cope with stressors of life.
-797. Research (1-3) Cr/NC/SP Prerequisite: Consent of instructor.

-Research in one of the fields of public health.
+797. Research (1-3) Cr/NC/SP Research in one of the fields of public health.
 Maximum credit six units applicable on a master's degree.
 798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff, to be arranged with the director and instructor.
 Individual study.
 Maximum credit six units applicable on a master's degree.
 799A.
 Thesis (3) Cr/NC/SP Prerequisite: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
-Recreation Faculty Jesse T. Dixon, Ph.D., Professor of Recreation Mary R. Duncan, Ph.D., Professor of Recreation (Graduate Adviser), Chair of Department Joyce M. Gattas, Ph.D., Professor of Recreation; Dean of Faculty Affairs Bruno H. Geba, Ph.D., Professor of Recreation Daniel L. Dustin, Ph.D., Associate Professor of Recreation Gene G. Lamke, M.A., Associate Professor of Recreation Donald W. Peterson, Ph.D., Associate Professor of Recreation Richard K. Namba, M.S., Assistant Professor of Recreation General Information The Department offers advanced course work in recreation which may be used toward fulfilling the requirements for master's degrees in other departments with the approval of the student's graduate adviser.
-548. Aquatic Administration (3) Management of swimming pools, beaches, lakes and marinas; safety factors; legal requirements; health standards; facilities and programming.
+Registration Registration required in any semester or term following assignment of SP in Course 799A in lot the student must which the student expects to use the facilities and resources of the university; also student must be registered. be registered in the course when the completed thesis is granted final approval.
+Recreation Faculty Jesse T. Dixon, Ph.D., Professor of Recreation Mary R. Duncan, Ph.D., Professor of Recreation (Graduate Adviser) Daniel L. Dustin, Ph.D., Professor of Recreation, Chair of Department Joyce M. Gattas, Ph.D., Professor of Recreation; Dean of Faculty Affairs Bruno H. Geba, Ph.D., Professor of Recreation Gene G. Lamke, M.A., Associate Professor of Recreation Donald W. Peterson, Ph.D., Associate Professor of Recreation Richard K. Namba, M.S., Assistant Professor of Recreation General Information The Department offers advanced course work in recreation which may be used toward fulfilling the requirements for master's degrees in other departments with the approval of the 548.
+Aquatic Administration (3) Management of swimming pools, beaches, lakes and marinas; safety factors; legal requirements; health standards; facilities and programming.
 549. Camp Administration (3) Prerequisite: Recreation 110.